Anna-Williams/David-old/README.md

 ## Src
  In source I add the code used to do the analysis.
  - import.R imports the raw counts from 10x and the metadata into a sce object.
+ - The first cell and gene quality control is in QC.Rmd

+## Docs
+ The html documents generated with the source code and the plots are separated in this folder.